mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 | **Mobile device**     |Please select which type of device you are experiencing the issue on.            |
 | **Attachments**     |Add screenshots, logs, etc to the ticket here.            |

- ## Ticket workflow
+ ## Ticket workflow (Technical Support)

-The Support Team use the following ticket statuses to manage customer tickets: New, Open, Pending, Solved, and Closed.
+The Technical Support Team use the following ticket statuses to manage customer tickets: New, Open, Pending, Solved, and Closed.
 The workflow will be as follows:

 ![](../../.gitbook/assets/Support_Process_Workflow.png)

-Note: Descriptions of each status can be found [here](https://handbook.mattermost.com/operations/business-operations/analytics/metrics-definitions#support-tickets).

 ## Issue escalation process